lukastheiler/ttn_moteino/Readme.md

 1) Moteino, LMIC and ABP Walkthrough

-2) RN2483 and OTAA Walkthrough
+2) Moteino, LMIC and OTAA Walkthrough

-3) Moteino, LMIC and OTAA Walkthrough (work in progress)
+3) RN2483 and OTAA Walkthrough

 4) Misc, tips, tricks, lessons learned

-# Moteino, LMIC and ABP Walkthrough
+# 1) Moteino, LMIC and ABP Walkthrough

 This step by step guide should get you up and running with the Moteino Lora edition & The Things Network.
 Shopping list: